Deciding which are the smartest dog breeds isn't easy because different breeds have different types of intelligence and excel in a variety of areas.

-The Top 12 smartest dog breeds above all excel in the 'Working & Obedience' element of canine intelligence.
+The dog breeds pictured above all excel in the 'Working & Obedience' element of canine intelligence.

-But in order to perform at a consistently high level they also need to be at the top of their game in both the 'Instinctive' and 'Adaptive' areas.
+But the smartest dog breeds also need to perform at a consistently high level in both the 'Instinctive' and 'Adaptive' areas of canine intelligence.

-For example, in order for a Border Collie to do his job properly he needs to have the right genes, ones from dogs who carry a strong desire to follow the right breed-specific instincts needed to herd livestock.
+For example, in order for a Border Collie to do his job properly he needs to:

-So, that Border Collie is using all 3 areas of intelligence and truly is demonstrating how smart he is.
+When a Border Collie is herding sheep he is using all 3 areas of intelligence and truly is demonstrating how smart he is!

-But some jobs that dogs do require less obedience work and more independent-thinking..... eg. dogs who guard livestock in remote areas and who are expected to work alone for long periods (this includes breeds such as the Great Pyrenees for example).
+But some jobs that dogs do require less obedience work and more independent-thinking..... for example dogs who guard livestock in remote areas and who are expected to work alone for long periods (this includes breeds such as the Great Pyrenees).

-The need to be self-reliant becomes an instinctive behavior over generations, and that ability to think for themselves can be at war with an owner's desire for the dog to obey him instantly and without question.
+The need to be self-reliant becomes an instinctive behavior for these dogs over generations, and that ability to think for themselves can be at war with an owner's desire for the dog to obey him instantly and without question.

 If we were to judge the intelligence of a Great Pyrenees of Anatolian Shepherd based on their speedy reaction to a command, then it might be tempting to think that the fact that they're slower to respond than a Border Collie or German Shepherd means they're not as smart.